dword-design/nuxt-mail/README.md

 Does not work for static sites (via `nuxt generate`) because the module creates a server route.

-This module has been built in Nuxt 2 time where it was extra effort to build server routes.
+ℹ️ **Info:** This module has been built in Nuxt 2 time where it was extra effort to build server routes.
 With Nuxt 3 it got much easier to do so, so this module is basically for simple contact forms.
 If you want to build more complex stuff, I recommend to use [nodemailer](https://www.npmjs.com/package/nodemailer) directly or [nuxt-nodemailer](https://www.npmjs.com/package/nuxt-nodemailer) instead.

 <!-- INSTALL/ -->
 ## Install